 Fillings and Repairs

-Hard tissue lasers can be utilized to design and help restore dental cavities in a comfortable way with a minimally invasive technique.
+Hard tissue lasers can design and help comfortably restore dental cavities with a minimally invasive technique.
 Even decay below the gum line can be removed without bleeding, meaning less pain and recovery time!

 Crown, bridge, and Caps